Hopf-algebraic structures on mixed graphs: The species of mixed graphs

-\begin{remark} We shall often work with $V=\K$, with its usual bialgebraic structure defined by $\delta_\K(1)=1\otimes 1$.
-We shall then identify any $V$-decorated mixed graph which any vertex is decorated by $1$ with the underlying mixed graph.
-The double bialgebra $\calF_V[\bfG]$ is identified with $\calF[\bfG]$ and has for basis the set of mixed graphs. \end{remark}
+\begin{example} We shall often work with $V=\K$, with its usual bialgebraic structure defined by $\delta_\K(1)=1\otimes 1$.
+We shall then identify any $V$-decorated mixed graph whose any vertex is decorated by $1$ with the underlying mixed graph.
+The double bialgebra $\calF_V[\bfG]$ is identified with $\calF[\bfG]$ and has for basis the set of (isomorphism classes of) mixed graphs.
+The coproduct simplifies.
+In order to improve the readability, we shall write $\grdeuxoo$ if there are two arcs of opposite directions between two vertices.
+Examples of coproducts $\Delta$ and $\delta$ are given in Tables \ref{table1} and \ref{table2}. \end{example}

+\begin{remark} If $V$ is finite-dimensional, then, considering the number of vertices, $\calF_V[\bfG]$ is a graded bialgebra, whose homogeneous components are finite-dimensional.
+The dimension of the homogeneous component of degree $n$ of $\calF_V[\bfG]$ is given by the number of isomorphism classes of mixed graphs whose vertices are decorated by elements of $[N]$, where $N=\dim(V)$, see the Appendix for more details on these numbers. \end{remark}

 \begin{prop} Let $V$ be a (non necessarily unitary) commutative and cocommutative bialgebra.
 For any linearly $V$-decorated mixed graph $G$, we denote by $d_G:V(G)\longrightarrow V$ the decoration map of $G$ and by $\overline{G}$ the underlying mixed graph.
 Then the following map is a double bialgebra morphism: